-The analog inputs of the AD7321 can be configured as single-ended, true differential, or pseudo differential via the control register mode bits (see Table 9).
+The analog inputs of the AD7321 are configured as singleended, true differential, or pseudo differential via the control register mode bits (see Table 9).
 The AD7321 can accept true bipolar input signals.
 On power-up, the analog inputs operate as two single-ended analog input channels.
 If true differential or pseudo differential is required, a write to the control register is necessary after power-up to change this configuration.